Diocese of Lake Charles

-The Diocese of Lake Charles (Latin: Dioecesis Lacus Carolini), is a Latin Church diocese of the Catholic Church in southwestern Louisiana in the United States.
+The Diocese of Lake Charles (Latin: Dioecesis Lacus Carolini), is a diocese of the Catholic Church in southwestern Louisiana in the United States.
 It is a suffragan see of the metropolitan Archdiocese of New Orleans.

-The Diocese of Lake Charles includes the civil parishes of Allen, Beauregard, Calcasieu, Cameron, and Jefferson Davis.
-The Cathedral of the Immaculate Conception in Lake Charles is its cathedral church, and Glen John Provost is the current bishop.
+The diocese includes the civil parishes of Allen, Beauregard, Calcasieu, Cameron, and Jefferson Davis.
+The Cathedral of the Immaculate Conception in Lake Charles is its cathedral church, and Glen John Provost is the bishop.

 History

 1793 to 1980

+During the latter part of the 18th century, when Louisiana was a Spanish colony, there were few Catholics and no churches for them in the Lake Charles area.
+Pope Pius VI in 1793 erected the Diocese of Louisiana and the Two Floridas, encompassing all of Spanish Louisiana.

-Pope Pius VI erected the Diocese of Louisiana and the Two Floridas encompassing the pioneer parishes of New Orleans and Louisiana and both Florida colonies in 1793.
-After the Louisiana Purchase in 1803, all of present-day Louisiana became part of the United States.
+France in 1800 gained control of Louisiana with the signing of the Third Treaty of San Ildefonso.
+However, three years later, the French Emperor Napoleon Bonaparte sold these colonies to the United States in the Louisiana Purchase.
+Louisiana was now part of the United States.
 In 1825, the Vatican renamed the Diocese of Louisiana and the Two Floridas as the Diocese of New Orleans.

 During the 1850s, missionaries from Texas and Abbeville started visiting the Lake Charles area.
-The first Catholic chapel in the area, Saint Francis de Sales, was constructed in 1858.
-The first parish was organized in 1869.
+The first Catholic chapel in the area, Saint Francis de Sales, was constructed in Lake Charles in 1858 and became a parish in 1869.It was the predecessor of the Church of the Immaculate Conception.
+The Sisters of Charity of the Incarnate Word from Galveston, Texas, opened St. Patrick's Hospital in Lake Charles in 1908.It is today Christus Ochsner St. Patrick Hospital.

 Pope Benedict XV erected the Diocese of Lafayette in Louisiana on January 11, 1918, with territory taken from the Archdiocese of New Orleans.
 The new diocese included the Lake Charles area for the next 62 years.
 The Church of the Immaculate Conception in Lake Charles was built in 1913.